 In January, a five-judge panel of the Commonwealth Court held that there were substantial questions of fact that needed to be answered before it could decide whether the petition should be granted and directed the parties to develop the record.
 In late January, the Court ordered the parties to undertake further briefing on the question of whether the court has jurisdiction to hear the case.

-Oral Argument on the jurisdictional issues will be held on September 12, 2022.
+Oral Argument on the jurisdictional issues was held on September 12, 2022.

 - Senate Democrats Petition for Review (filed 9/17/21)

 - Department of State Petition for Review (filed 9/23/21)

 - Haywood Petition for Declaratory Judgment and Injunctive Relief (filed 9/27/21)

 - League of Women Voters (ACLU) Petition for Review (filed 10/4/21)

 - Department of State Memo in Support of Application for Summary Relief (filed 10/13/21)

 - Senate Democrats Memo in Support of Application for Summary Relief (filed 10/13/21)